nschorgh/MSIM/README.md

 ### Notes

 For thermal and ice evolution models of airless bodies see [Planetary-Code-Collection](https://github.com/nschorgh/Planetary-Code-Collection).
-A three-dimensional surface energy balance model for Mars and airless bodies is also found in the Planetary-Code-Collection.
+A three-dimensional surface energy balance model for Mars and airless bodies is also found in that repository.

 Most of the code was developed with a `gfortran` compiler on Intel processors.
-Many components were also run on various Linux clusters, sometimes using other compilers.
 The non-portable `real(8)` and `real*8` are meant to correspond to an 8-byte floating point number.

 ### Acknowledgments